-If you’re planning on removing yourself from the rat race and registering yourself as self-employed, then there are some boxes you need to tick to make sure you stay in HMRC’s good books.
+If you’re planning on removing yourself from the rat race and registering as self-employed, or even do a bit of freelance work on the side then there are some boxes you need to tick to make sure you stay in HMRC’s good books.

 Failing to do so will not only make your life more difficult, but it’ll also bring the risk of hefty financial penalties!
 Here’s how to get everything in order.

-First things first, as soon as you become self-employed, you need to get registered.
-Even if you don’t get a job for six months, it has to be done from the off.
-This includes moonlighting while still holding down a 9-to-5 – any paid work you’re doing that doesn’t have tax already deducted counts as self-employed.
+As soon as you become self-employed, you need to get registered.
+Even if you don’t find work for six months, it has to be done from the off.
+This includes freelancing on the side – any paid work you’re doing that doesn’t have tax already deducted counts as self-employed.

 The good news is that simply registering as self-employed doesn’t mean any extra work for you just yet, it just ensures HMRC are kept up-to-date in as much detail as possible.
 Failure to register could bring with it a £100 fine!